Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsubsection{Apparatus}

 Fig.\ref{Physical Apparatus} shows the experimental apparatus.
-The participants wore a VR HMD (HTC VIVE Pro) and shoes with mounted VIVE trackers.
+The participants put on a VR HMD (HTC VIVE Pro) and shoes with mounted VIVE trackers.
+Note that all participants used the same shoes.
 Four base stations were used: two were above the head for tracking the HMD, and the other two were placed on a table to track the foot trackers.
 The participants were asked to hold the handrail placed in front of them during the task to avoid walking outside of the tracked area of the base station and to avoid falling.